Nazi foreign policy debate: Jochen Thies

-There are other arguments for the case of the Globalists; Jochen Thies has been noted to say that plans for world domination can be seen in Hitler's ideology of displaying power.
+There are other arguments for the case of the Globalists.
+Jochen Thies has been noted to say that plans for world domination can be seen in Hitler's ideology of displaying power.
 The creation of magnificent buildings and the use of propaganda to demonstrate German strength, along with the message to create a Reich to last a thousand years, clearly show Hitler's aspirations for the future.
-Although this seems a weak argument to make; clearly these messages are a result of Nazi Ideology intent on creating followers and boosting morale, what stems from this is the idea of 'global character' in reference to war.
-There is no doubt that Hitler dreamed about the future of his Homeland, and in preparations for war, must have thought about the consequences of victory over the Soviet Union.
+In this argument, these messages are a result of Nazi ideology intent on creating followers and boosting morale with a 'global character' to its wars.
+There is no doubt that Hitler dreamed about the future of his homeland and, in preparations for war, must have thought about the consequences of victory over the Soviet Union.
 His struggle, as he would reference in his book Mein Kampf, would and eventually did take on a global character, as he found his country fighting wars on many fronts across the world.
-The Globalist mindset for Hitler's foreign policy can be supported by the spiraling events of World War II, along with his second book and the debatable meaning of Lebensraum; although the Continentalists can use Lebensraum as evidence to counter.
+The Globalist mindset for Hitler's foreign policy can be supported by the spiraling events of World War II, along with his second book.

 Fritz Fischer

-Fritz Fischer, a Continentalist historian who has done extensive work on German history, claims in his book From Kaiserreich to Third Reich: Elements of Continuity in German History, 1871-1945 that foreign policy was just a continuous trend from Otto von Bismarck's imperialistic policies; that Hitler wanted an empire to protect German interests at a time of economic instability and pressure from competing global empires.
+Fritz Fischer, a Continentalist historian who has done extensive work on German history, claims in his book From Kaiserreich to Third Reich that Nazi foreign policy was just a continuous trend from Otto von Bismarck's imperialistic policies and that Hitler wanted an empire to protect German interests at a time of economic instability and pressure from competing global empires.

 Other views

 Martin Broszat

-Martin Broszat, a functionalist historian, has been noted many times to point towards an ideological foreign policy fueled by antisemitism, anti-communism, and Lebensraum.
+Martin Broszat, a functionalist historian, has been noted many times to point towards an ideological foreign policy fueled by antisemitism, anticommunism, and Lebensraum.
 He says that Hitler acted towards these three ideals to inspire popularity in his regime and to carry on the amazing transformation he ignited upon coming to power.
 In relation to foreign policy, this meant the destruction of the Treaty of Versailles and the reuniting of German territories lost after World War I, along with the eradication of Jews and communists around the world.
 He provides evidence with preparations made in 1938 to take land in the East of Europe, which fits in with the ideology of colonization, economic independence, and the creation of the Third Reich.
-Broszat offers a Continentalist case in declaring that Hitler was still dreaming of Eutopia when he did not include Poland in his plans before 1939, and focused upon Czechoslovakia and Austria instead; easily attainable territories.
-Broszat argues against world conquest in this respect, and notes that the escalating ideological radicalism of the Nazis' anti-Semitic views prevented them from being able to launch a truly serious attempt to take over the world.
+Broszat offers a Continentalist case in declaring that Hitler was still dreaming of Eutopia when he did not include Poland in his plans before 1939 and focused upon Czechoslovakia and Austria instead, more easily attainable territories.
+Broszat argues against world conquest in this respect and notes that the escalating ideological radicalism of the Nazis' antisemitic views prevented them from being able to launch a truly serious attempt to take over the world.
 Germany found itself unwillingly in a world war, not a European one.